Type IIA String Theory and tmf with Level Structure: Introduction

 \section{Introduction}

-Green-Schwartz in their seminal paper \cite{Green:1984sg} showed that 10d heterotic string theory is free of perturbative anomalies if the target space manifold comes with a trivialization of the fractional first Pontryagin class $\frac{1}{2}p_1$.
-Such a condition arises due to the necessity to cancel the gauge anomaly using the 2-form $B$-field, and a target space that is a consistent background for heterotic string theory is said to have a string structure.
+Green-Schwarz in their seminal paper \cite{Green:1984sg} showed that ten-dimensional heterotic string theory is free of perturbative anomalies if the spacetime manifold $M$ comes with a spin structure and a trivialization of the fractional first Pontryagin form $-\tfrac{1}{8\pi^2}F\wedge F$.
+Later work due to Killingback \cite{Killingback:1986rd} refines this constraint: if the fractional Pontrjagin class $\tfrac 12 p_1(M)\in H^4(M;\Z)$ vanishes, the corresponding global anomaly cancels, which is a stronger result.\footnote{Though Killingback correctly observed that one should lift to integral cohomology, he incorrectly stated the condition to be a trivialization of $p_1(M)$.
+Early references including the correct $1/2$ factor include Freed~\cite[\S 4]{Fre86}, Freed-Vafa~\cite{FV87}, and Pilch-Warner~\cite[\S 2]{PW88}.}\textsuperscript{,}\footnote{Strictly speaking, these two perspectives of differential forms and integral cohomology should be taken together: the Green-Schwarz mechanism involves trivializing a refinement of $\tfrac 12p_1$ in \term{differential cohomology}.
+This will not play a role in this paper; see~\cite{Fre00, FSS12, SSS12} for more information.} Killingback defined a \term{string structure} to be a spin structure together with this trivialization data.

+More generally, turning on a nontrivial gauge bundle $P\to M$ leads to a refined anomaly cancellation condition for the 10d heterotic string: a trivialization of $\frac{1}{2}p_1(M)-c(P)$, where $c$ is a certain degree-$4$ integral characteristic class of the gauge bundle~\cite{Killingback:1986rd}.
+Such a target space is is said to have a \textit{twisted} string structure.
 Later work by Witten \cite{Witten:1987f} showed that it was possible to assign a modular form to a manifold with a string structure by studying the partition function of the heterotic string worldsheet.
-More specifically he showed that the elliptic genus, a natural invariant in a generalized cohomology theory called elliptic cohomology, can be reconstructed from the index of the supercharge on the worldsheet.
-This gave the first hints at a link between string theory and elliptic cohomology.
+More specifically he showed that the Witten genus, a natural invariant valued in a generalized cohomology theory called elliptic cohomology, can be reconstructed from the index of the supercharge on the worldsheet.

-Ando-Hopkins-Rezk \cite{AHR10} then showed that the work of Witten can be interpreted in homotopy theory: Hopkins-Miller~\cite{HopkinsMiller2014,Hopkins1995,hopkins2002algebraic} constructed a highly structured ring spectrum $\TMF$, called ``topological modular forms,'' such that Witten's construction factors as a highly structured map of spectra
+Ando-Hopkins-Rezk \cite{AHR10} then provided a highly structured refinement of the Witten genus: Hopkins-Miller~\cite{HopkinsMiller2014,Hopkins1995,hopkins2002algebraic} constructed an $E_\infty$-ring spectrum $\TMF$, called ``topological modular forms,'' and Ando-Hopkins-Rezk~\cite{AHR10} produced a map of $E_\infty$-ring spectra

+together with a comparison map from $\pi_*\TMF$ to the ring of $\mathrm{MF}_*$ modular forms, such that upon taking homotopy groups and tensoring with $\Q$, $\sigma$ becomes the map sending a string manifold to its Witten genus.